 I want to lock myself up in a room, turn up the speakers really loud and play video games all day.

-But then, sometimes I want to come home and hug my family and offer up a burnt offering to the “Old God” in thanks that I don’t have to “date” anymore (although admittedly, “new sex” would be pretty sweet every now and then).
+But then, sometimes I want to come home and hug my family and offer up a burnt offering to the “Old God” in thanks that I don’t have to “date” anymore.
 I want to skip the gym and instead, sit around and embrace the fact that I’m getting older and then I want to actually enjoy eating a decadent piece of pumpkin/pecan pie with Gran Marnier cool whipped topping.

 Getting old sucks…and I still have a long way to go.
 At some point, my mind is going to start throwing punches that my body can’t back up anymore, and then, well, you might as well just shoot me.
 Cuz I HATE the way I look in fat pants!